 For spiritual-minded folks, we have five special things in Phuket to recommend to you.
 Nowadays, many people are struggling to survive during the COVID-19 crisis.
-If you’ve tried everything and things still don’t work out, then maybe it’s time to turn to higher powers.
-Here are a few suggestions to make your second half of […]
+If you’ve tried everything and […]

 Phuket’s nine-day Vegetarian Festival is about to start and lasts from 29th September – 7th October.
 The traditional yellow flags will flap everywhere in Phuket Town.
-Shrines are preparing the sacred rituals of the festival which has been celebrated for as long as people can remember.
-So much so that the event was announced a […]
+Shrines are preparing the […]

 For our next destination in our ‘Michelin Guide’ series in Phuket E-magazine we’d like to recommend Jongjit Kitchen, a local restaurant located in Nai Thu near Kathu Shrine.